-It is presented free for social workers, their clients, and the general public.
+This Community Conversation is being presented free for social workers, their clients, and the general public.
 It is not CEU eligible.

 Human trafficking involves the use of force, fraud, or coercion to obtain some type of labor or commercial sex act.”
 (US Dept. of Homeland Security) Although it’s difficult to determine the scope of human trafficking worldwide, as many cases go unreported, the International Labour Organization estimates about 40 million victims of human trafficking internationally.